Gmail’s Redesign Provides a Good Reminder: Check Your Backup and Restore Plan

 A better way to restore Gmail — automated backup and rapid, accurate recovery

 There is a better way.
-If Spanning Backup for G Suite has been installed for your domain and the end user was assigned a Spanning license, you can restore that email in just a few clicks.
+If Spanning Backup for Google Workspace has been installed for your domain and the end user was assigned a Spanning license, you can restore that email in just a few clicks.

-- Log in to Spanning Backup for G Suite as an admin.
+- Log in to Spanning Backup for Google Workspace as an admin.

 - Select the desired user’s account that you want to restore by using the dropdown in the upper right corner of the screen.